Darvareh-AI/.github/profile/README.md

 ## Developers

-Use Darvareh to integrate AI capabilities into your applications without managing multiple APIs and providers.
+Integrate AI capabilities into your applications using Darvareh's OpenAI-compatible API.

+Works with:
+- OpenAI SDK
+- LangChain
+- LlamaIndex
+- AI Agents
+- Custom applications

 ## Learn more